-Dropbox was started in 2007 as an online storage and file sharing platform.
+Dropbox was the other addition to the Portfolio during 2019.
+The company was started in 2007 as an online storage and file sharing platform.
 It quickly won over consumers with its easy to use interface that provided a simple way to back up files and access them anywhere across a variety of devices.
 Through viral marketing, Dropbox built its end userbase to over 600 million plus registered users today and was one of the fastest software as a service (SaaS) companies to reach >\$1 billion in revenue.